 Look up hotels and resorts in Bodrum:

 Turkey Holiday Resorts: Small-scale Marmaris

 The Mediterranean resort of Marmaris is located on the Turquoise Coast and makes for a quintessential Turkey beach holiday.
 Dalaman is your go-to airport for Marmaris.
 Beach-lovers are spoiled as Marmaris boasts a long pebbly beach and a seafront promenade.

 Apart from its famous nightlife, you’ll find beautiful pine-clad mountains surrounding the city, as well as a large marina, and a quaint old town, dominated by a restored castle.

 Adjacent to Marmaris is Içmeler with a long sandy beach.
-If you are looking for a laid-back vibe, then it is perfect for you.
+If you are looking for a laid-back vibe on Turkey beach holidays, then it is perfect for you.
 If you’re going to Marmaris, and you’re looking for something different to visit, head over to Nimara Cave on Heaven Island for an out-of-this-world cave scenery.

 Fethiye, also on the Turquoise Coast has a stunning natural harbor and bay and is on the list of top Turkey holiday resorts.
 The port city is still very Turkish, despite a growing amount of holidaymakers.
 Dalaman is your go-to airport for Fethiye.
 One of the famous landmarks of Fethiye is the 4th-century B.C. rock tomb of Amyntas.
 It is carved into the rocks overlooking the bay.